rsrafik/teaco/README.md

 - When cash is received, students select the **visual icons** of bills and coins.
 - The app **automatically calculates change**.
 - A **visual representation** shows the exact bills and coins to return, reducing cognitive load and confusion.
+- An admin can access a different view by inputting the admin password, and modify the item's images, prices, names, and more, which updates to the Firebase database.

 This creates a workflow that is:
 - Clear and visual